 About our Unique Deck of Tarot Cards

-This deck was a long time in the making, with Musawa, We'Moon founder and Tarot Deck creator, planning the makeup of this unique set of cards years in advance.
+The We'Moon Tarot was a long time in the making, with Musawa, We'Moon founder and Tarot Deck creator, planning the makeup of this unique set of cards years in advance.
 The art was chosen from the treasure trove of work that has been published in We'Moon in the past.
 In all, the work of 68 different artists is represented in this artful tarot deck!

-What makes these cards so different!
+What makes these cards so different?

 The unique perspective of traditional tarot from women's perspective